 - In unborn babies (fetuses) red pulp can also act like bone marrow, producing new red blood cells.
 Usually this stops after birth but may start again in some people with certain diseases.

 While the spleen performs a number of important functions, it is not essential to life.
 Other organs such as the liver and bone marrow are able to take over many of its jobs.
-Your spleen may be removed (splenectomy) for various reasons.
-It may, for example, be removed because of an illness that affects the spleen, or if it is damaged by an injury.
+You can have surgery to have your spleen removed (splenectomy) for various reasons.
+It may, for example, be removed because of an illness that affects the spleen, you have suffered a ruptured spleen or if it is damaged by an injury.
 Also, the spleen may not work well in some diseases - for example, sickle cell disease, thalassaemia and lymphomas.

 Further reading and references

 Coco D, Leanza S; Indications for Surgery in Non-Traumatic Spleen Disease.
 Open Access Maced J Med Sci.
 2019 Aug 307(17):2958-2960. doi: 10.3889/oamjms.2019.568. eCollection 2019 Sep 15.